jimshowalter/architecture-enforcer/README.md

 ```
 type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1
 ```

+If -A is specified, the references end in "!LEGAL" or "!ILLEGAL".
+In all other files, and in exception messages, the suffix is superfluous because legality is clear from context.

 Notes: